jijendiranb/Data-Warehouse-Project-SQL/docs/naming_conventions.md

 - **Naming Conventions**: Use snake_case, with lowercase letters and underscores (`_`) to separate words.
 - **Language**: Use English for all names.
 - **Avoid Reserved Words**: Do not use SQL reserved words as object names.
+When creating tables, columns, or other database objects, do not use SQL reserved keywords (like User, Order, Group, Select, etc.) as object names.
+Reserved words are part of the SQL language syntax and can cause syntax errors or unexpected behavior when queried.

 ## **Table Naming Conventions**